Q. How much is the cost for fitting of contact lenses?

 Q. I am covered by my parents’ vision insurance.
 Will you accept it?

-A. We currently accept VSP, Eyemed, and Eyemed/Blue View Vison (the UC SHIP plan).
-If you thinkyour are covered by another individual please contact the optometry staff and we will be happy to check for you.
-Consult with our optometry staff to determine whether we are able to accept your plan coverage.
+A. We currently accept Eyemed/Blue View Vison (the UC SHIP plan).
+If you think you are covered by another individual please contact the optometry staff and we will be happy to check for you.

 Q. What forms of payment do you accept?

-A. Acceptable payment forms are cash, check, credit cards (VISA, Mastercard), and student accounts for currently registered students.
+A. Acceptable payment forms are cash, check, credit cards (VISA, Mastercard), Apple Pay, and student accounts for currently registered students.

 Q. Can I make partial payment? (pay for half now and pay the rest when I pick it up?)